-In the computer graphics definition of virtual prototyping (VP{CG}) is the application of virtual reality for prototyping physical mock-ups (PMUs).
-The VR system simulates and renders all characteristics relevant to the particular context as precise and realistic as possible in an immersive environment.
+By virtual prototyping (VP) we understand the application of virtual reality for prototyping physical mock-ups (PMUs) using product and process data.
+The VR system simulates and renders all characteristics relevant to the particular context as precisely and realistically as possible in an immersive environment [8].
+Some examples are: verification of assembly and disassembly procedures, assessment of product characteristics (e.g., ergonomics), and visualization of simulation data.
+The idea is to replace, at least partly, physical mock-ups (PMUs) by software prototypes.

-In the mechanical engineering definition of virtual prototyping (VP{ME}), the idea is to replace physical mock-ups by software prototypes.
-This includes also all kinds of geometrical and functional simulations, whether or not involving humans.

-Digital mock-up (DMU) is a realistic computer simulation of a product with the capability of all required functionalities from design/engineering, manufacturing, product service, up to maintenance and product recycling (Dai & Reindl, 1996).
+Digital mock-up (DMU) is a realistic computer simulation of a product with the capability of all required functionalities from design/engineering, manufacturing, product service environment, maintenance, and product recycling; DMUs are used as a platform for product and process development, for communication, and making decisions from a first conceptual layout [5].
+This includes all kinds of geometrical, ergonomic, and functional simulations, whether or not involving humans.